JoseChanP/JoseChanP.github.io/_pages/education.md

 title: Education
 permalink: /education/
 description: Academic background and qualifications
-nav: false # Hides it from the top navbar to keep it clean
+nav: true # Hides it from the top navbar to keep it clean
 ---

 {% include back_button.html %}